MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 In the **Shopify online store**, open the product catalogue and find the *ATHENS Desk* product.
 Note prices are discount information.

-## Walkthrough: Check out and order synchronisation for Individual buyer and Company representative
+## <a name="walkthrough-check-out-and-order-synchronization-for-individual-buyer-and-company-representative"></a>Walkthrough: Check out and order synchronisation for Individual buyer and Company representative
 This is a continuation of [Walkthrough: Start selling products online](walkthrough-setting-up-and-using-shopify.md#walkthrough-start-selling-products-online).
 You can also try with your own data—for example, your Shopify store or sandbox.

 Individual buyer